Meet your evolving needs with three integrated business lines in one professional services firm.

 New Revenue Recognition Standard Hits Health Care Entities

 In May 2014, the Financial Accounting Standards Board (FASB) completely rewrote the rules for revenue recognition.
 Accounting Standards Update (ASU) 2014-09 – Revenue from Contracts with Customers created a new principle-based framework to determine when and how an entity recognizes revenue from its customer contracts.
 The effective date for the changes under ASU 2014-09 has been pushed back one year from the original date due to implementation issues.
-Effective dates are set to begin after December 15, 2017, for public entities, including entities with conduit debt, and after December 15, 2018, for all others.
+Effective dates are after December 15, 2017, for public entities, including entities with conduit debt, and after December 15, 2018, for all others.

 New framework based on core principle